Mattshark89/OpenFlight-VRC/README.md

 ## How to use

-Import the Unity package from [Releases](https://github.com/Mattshark89/OpenFlight-VRC/releases) and place the prefab "OpenFlight" anywhere in your world.
+After installing the four packages listed above, import the Unity package from [Releases](https://github.com/Mattshark89/OpenFlight-VRC/releases) and place the prefab "OpenFlight" anywhere in your world.
 This should be all you need for most worlds.
 To fine-tune the flight settings, select the WingedFlight GameObject inside of the prefab and check the Inspector.

 ## Roadmap to V1.0.0 release